delahee/narration/README.md

 the lib allow html style tagging, basic events, scripting, it's aim is really to allow to write text that can express a non linear narrative in a readable way.
 It is up to the implementor to see how he manipulates this AST.

+Used in production on Double Kick Heroes along Castledb for dialog scenes.